slaufer/chatgpt-cli/README.md

 ## <a name="todo"></a> TODO
 - Image support for Ollama
-- Improve internal data organization and JSON conversation logs
+- Web search and annotations for OpenAI and (and Anthropic?)